PhrozenByte/pymail/README.md

 ```
 usage: pymail [-a HEADER] [-b BCC_ADDR] [-c CC_ADDR] [-s SUBJECT] TO_ADDR...

-pymail is a simple Python script to synchroniously send emails via SMTP.
+pymail is a simple Python script to synchronously send emails via SMTP.
 It is
 often used on satellite systems without a fully-featured MTA.

 Arguments: